ncomputers/neo/README.md

 that determines how long a KDS item may remain `in_progress` before a breach notification is triggered.

+## Testing

+Playwright end-to-end tests reside under `e2e/playwright`.
+The `kds_expo_ready_picked.spec.ts` test places an order, marks it ready, verifies it on the `/kds/expo` dashboard and uses the `P` hotkey to pick the ticket, asserting an `expo.picked` audit log entry.
+Playwright captures video and screenshots for failing tests.

+The Expo dashboard also supports keyboard shortcuts; pressing `P` removes the last order from the list.

 Logging can be tuned via:

 - `LOG_LEVEL` – set log verbosity (default `INFO`)